corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/app-upgrade-notes.md

 repositories {
     mavenCentral()
     jcenter()
     // ...
-Repository access for Corda Enterprise and any other dependencies maven { url "https://software.r3.com/artifactory/corda-dependencies" } // access to the patched Quasar version }
+Repository access for Corda: Enterprise Edition  and any other dependencies maven { url "https://software.r3.com/artifactory/corda-dependencies" } // access to the patched Quasar version }
 ```